rameerez/api_keys/README.md

 The gem installation creates an initializer at `config/initializers/api_keys.rb`

-The default initializer is self-explainatory and self-documented, please consider spending a bit of time reading through it if you want to fine-tune the gem.
+The default initializer is self-explanatory and self-documented, please consider spending a bit of time reading through it if you want to fine-tune the gem.

 Some highlights: